yifatBij/deals-app/README.md

 # Optional future features:
 All deals - get columns order and title mapping from the api.

-Add download button to all deals
+Add download button to all deals.

-Improve the UI of the loaders
+Improve the UI of the loaders.

+Add cache to all deals query